-- Id is a name that is used to identify the child specification internally by the supervisor. - StartFunc defines the function call used to start the child process.
-It should be a module-function-arguments tuple {M,F,A} used as apply(M,F,A).
+• start defines the function call used to start the child process.
+It must be a module-function-arguments tuple $\{M, F, A\}$ used as apply(M, F, A).

-The start function must create and link to the child process, and should return {ok,Child} or {ok,Child,Info} where Child is the pid of the child process and Info an arbitrary term which is ignored by the supervisor.
+The start function must create and link to the child process, and must return {ok,Child} or {ok,Child,Info} where Child is the pid of the child process and Info an arbitrary term which is ignored by the supervisor.